sergio-losada/Java-Spring-MySQL/README.md

 ## DTO DETAIL
 The DTO modeled is a representation of a basic user profile.
-It can be applied to any social media and has the following attributes available
+It can be applied to any social media and has the following attributes available:
-- userId
+- userId (user's identificator)
-- name
+- name (user's profile name)
 - status (inactive, away, active, online)
-- description
+- description (user's profile description/biography)
 - initDate (Profile's creation date)
 - lastModDate (Profile's last modification date)
 - image (User's profile picture)